gabrielfnayres/To-Do-List/README.md

 # To-Do List in Django

+I've created this project to help me in my own organization and make my daily tasks more clear and organized, and I hope you enjoy it and use it in your life.

 This is a very simple To-Do List in Django framework.
 It was developed using Django, Bootstrap5 and SQLite for the simple database.

 ## Functionalities